St. Michaels Community Center

 Thank You!

-Please consider making a gift or multiyear pledge to help transform our facilities and keep the heart of our community running strong.
+Please consider making a gift or multiyear pledge to help close the gap in our fundraising to help our neighbors in need with this much-needed facility.

 Your Donations Help Make A Difference In The Work We Can Achieve - Thank You!